-Chewing gum is fun.
-At last as long it is in your mouth and it has a flavor.
-If it ends up anywhere else but a paper and garbage can it can be a problem to remove.
-Here are some advice how to get out of this sticky situation, depending on which material gum ended up.
+Chewing gum is maybe fun, but it can be a problem to remove if it ends up anywhere else but a paper and garbage can.
+Here is some advice on how to get out of this sticky situation, depending on the type of material.

-If a chewing gum leaves stains on a cloth take two ice cubes.
-Place them on both sides of the cloth where the gum stain is until they melt.
-By then, gum will cool down and become hard.
+If chewing gum leaves stains on a cloth, take two ice cubes.
+Place them on both sides of the fabric where the gum stain is until they melt.
+By then, the gum will cool down and become hard.
 You can then remove it with a non-serrated side of a butter knife.
-What is left of the gum can be washed with a standard detergent.
+Also, you can wash excess chewing gum with a standard detergent.
 Instead of rubbing with ice cubes, you can place the cloth in a freezer if it can fit.
 Soaking clothes in lemon juice is also a good idea.
-After some time wash the cloth normally and the gum will disappear.
+After some time, wash the fabric type, and the gum will disappear.

-First step in removing chewing gum from carpet is to remove it mechanically as much as you can.
-You can use blow dryer to melt it a bit and then remove it with a plastic wrap (be careful not to heat the plastic wrap – it will also melt).
-When you have removed all that you could wash the spot with a small amount of carpet cleaner and a clean cloth and then don't wait too long before you dry it.
+The first step in removing chewing gum from the carpet is to remove it mechanically as much as possible.
+You can use a blow dryer to melt it and then remove it with plastic wrap (be careful not to heat the plastic wrap – it will also melt) when you have removed all that.
+You could wash the spot with a small amount of carpet cleaner and a clean cloth, and then don't wait too long before you dry it.

-Gum can even be removed from a microfiber cloth although with a bit weird method.
-To remove it from microfiber spray the gum with a little WD-40 and that use a clean rug to remove the gum.
-Egg white also works here – place it over the gum, wait few minutes and then remove gum by hands slowly.
+Gum can even be removed from a microfiber cloth, although with a weird method.
+To remove it from the microfiber, spray the gum with a bit of WD-40 and use a clean rug to remove the gum.
+Egg white also works here – place it over the gum, wait a few minutes, and then slowly remove the gum by hand.

-Vinegar and mayonnaise can also remove chewing gum but in different ways.
-Vinegar will literally dissolve the gum especially if it heated before it is applied on the gum.
-Mayonnaise will soften the gum by mixing its oil with it and allow for it to be removed more easily.
-Some also recommend hair oil, cooking oil or olive oil.
+Vinegar and mayonnaise can also remove chewing gum differently.
+Vinegar will dissolve the gum significantly if heated before it is applied to the gum.
+Mayonnaise will soften the gum by mixing its oil with it and allowing it to be removed more easily.
+Some also recommend hair oil, cooking oil, or olive oil.